w3c/web-performance/charter_comments.md

         * Don't finalize to Rec, could incorporate Scheduling APIs
     * PaintTiming
     * EventTiming
-        * Listed as a repo, but not a deliverable/spec?
     * LCP
-        * Listed as a repo, but not a deliverable/spec?
         * Could incorporate ElementTiming?
     * Timing Names Entry Registry
         * New process for registries from W3C